Harshilpatel2605/Single-Digit-Classification/README.md

 ## Input

 The input image should be 28x28 pixels, and must have white digits written on black background(similar to that in MNIST dataset).
+Take image from the "testing" folder.
+It meets all the requirements.

 ## Output